 CASE STUDY: Kelvin Hughes deploys Schneider Electric data centre solutions

-Data centres are the lifeblood of almost all modern businesses today.
+Data Centers are the lifeblood of almost all modern businesses today.

-Kelvin Hughes infrastructure services manager Ian Mowbray says the data centre and its IT equipment host all the company’s critical applications, including its ERP system, development servers and data storage systems.
+Kelvin Hughes infrastructure services manager Ian Mowbray says the data center and its IT equipment host all the company's critical applications, including its ERP system, development servers and data storage systems.

 As a Ministry of Defence (MOD) subcontractor, the company has a vital requirement for both physical and cyber security, strict access control, business continuity and disaster recovery.

-“If the data centre fails, the company essentially stops trading,” says Mowbray.
+“If the data center fails, the company essentially stops trading,” says Mowbray.

-“Reliability, both in terms of the data centre hardware, the IT equipment and the services supplied by Kelvin Hughes is an issue on which the company cannot afford to compromise.”
+“Reliability, both in terms of the data center hardware, the IT equipment and the services supplied by Kelvin Hughes is an issue on which the company cannot afford to compromise.

-In recent months, Kelvin Hughes has deployed Schneider Electric’s StruxureOn service, to help maintain its data centre operations whilst providing remote management and monitoring.
+In recent months, Kelvin Hughes has deployed Schneider Electric's StruxureOn service, to help maintain its data center operations whilst providing remote management and monitoring.

-“Schneider Electric’s InfraStruxure with Hot Aisle Containment Solution (HACS) has greatly helped the efficiency and effectiveness of our data centre cooling system,” says Mowbray.
+“Schneider Electric's InfraStruxure with Hot Aisle Containment Solution (HACS) has greatly helped the efficiency and effectiveness of our data center cooling system,” says Mowbray.

 Mowbray says the company used to have a monitoring server in the computer room which looked after all of the infrastructure and sent email alerts if anything was amiss.